supreethr23/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

 - Task 2: Onboard an existing Kubernetes cluster to Azure using Azure Arc-enabled Kubernetes.
 - Task 3: Create a custom location on the Azure Arc-enabled Kubernetes cluster
 - Task 4: Deploy Azure Arc Data Controller in directly connected mode using Azure Portal.
+- Task 5 : Monitor the creation of Azure Arc data controller on the cluster.
-- Task 5: Deploy Azure Arc-enabled SQL Managed Instance using Azure Portal.
+- Task 6: Deploy Azure Arc-enabled SQL Managed Instance using Azure Portal.
-- Task 6: Connecting Azure Arc Data Controller using Azure Data Studio.
+- Task 7: Connecting Azure Arc Data Controller using Azure Data Studio.
-- Task 7: Connect to Azure Arc-enabled SQL Managed Instance using Azure Data Studio.
+- Task 8: Connect to Azure Arc-enabled SQL Managed Instance using Azure Data Studio.

 ## Connect an existing Kubernetes cluster to Azure using Azure Arc-enabled Kubernetes